Exclusivity Clause: What Employers Need to Know

 The legislation making exclusivity clauses unenforceable also gives zero hours employees the right not to be unfairly dismissed, for which no qualifying period is required, and zero-hours workers the right not to be subjected to any detriment at work for failing to comply with a purported exclusivity clause.
 By providing a means of redress for workers if an employer fails to comply with the ban on exclusivity clauses, this allows an individual to take their case to an employment tribunal, which can then award them compensation.

 However, even though exclusivity clauses have been prohibited in the employment contracts for zero hours workers for some time now, it is still not uncommon for these clauses to be used for workers whose role guarantees a minimum number of hours or pay.
-In fact, the use of an exclusivity clause in employment contracts across various different industries and job roles remains common practice — and legally enforceable, at least for the time being.
+In fact, the use of an exclusivity clause in employment contracts across various different industries and job roles remains common practice — and legally enforceable.

 Legal considerations when using exclusivity clauses